mathmed/node-react-docker/README.md

 $ sudo docker-compose up
 ```

 This will create two docker containers, the react frontend and the node API.
-Edit the `front/` and `api` directories.
+Start editing the `front/` and `api/` directories.

 ## Accessing